-Also called the neon day gecko, this tiny, vibrantly-colored lizard is native to the coastal forests of Madagascar.
-Its specialized toe pads allow it to scale smooth surfaces and easily navigate vertical terrain, and it is often found clinging to yellow bamboo canes.
+Also called the neon day gecko, this vibrantly-colored lizard is native to the coastal forests of Madagascar.
+Its specialized toe pads allow it to navigate tree branches with ease.
+It is often found clinging to yellow bamboo canes.

 Physical Description